Designing virtual simulations for pharmacy education

 Reinforce active recall and memory

-Include prompts and cues throughout and at the end of modules to help learners review and reinforce key concepts.
+Include prompts and cues throughout and at the end of modules to help learners review key concepts.

 Text-Based HTML Pages